The Writer's Corner

-By that time, the man that Mark had knocked down had
+By that time, the man that Mark had knocked down had regained

-straightened his jacket as he spoke.
+future.”
+The man straightened his jacket as he spoke.

 “Martin, I’m sorry for my son’s actions.
-Are you
+Are you okay?
+How have

-on the back, right there in the middle of the lobby.
+back, right there in the middle of the lobby.
 When they finally

 stepped back from each other, Lucas turned and motioned Mark to

 approach.
 “Mark, this is your Uncle Martin.”